-- For medications (insulin, AC, antipsychotic, high risk meds/diagnosis/hospice), document whether the resident is currently receiving the medication to ensure the Unnecessary Med selection is based on accurate and current medication information. - You are required to mark FIs for any area of concern. - If you only mark FIs, check the Complete box for the RR screen to attest to the fact that you addressed all areas. - If you have answered every care area within the record review (including any newly added RR area) or you marked FIs and medication information and then clicked the Complete box, you should receive a green checkmark on the RR icon.
+- For medications (insulin, AC, antipsychotic, antibiotic, new diagnosis of schizophrenia with antipsychotic, high risk meds/diagnosis/new schiz and antipsychotic/hospice), document whether the resident is currently receiving the medication to ensure the Unnecessary Med selection is based on accurate and current medication information. - You are required to mark FIs for any area of concern that is indicative of potential noncompliance. - If you only mark FIs, check the Complete box for the RR screen to attest to the fact that you addressed all areas. - If you have answered every care area within the record review (including any newly added RR area) or you marked FIs and medication information and then clicked the Complete box, you should receive a green checkmark on the RR icon.
 This is your indication that the record review is complete.
 If there are extenuating circumstances (e.g., you cannot gain access to the EHR), you may interview staff.
 However, every effort should be made to review the information in the resident's record. - The majority of your time should be spent conducting interviews and observations, and limited time spent on record review. - Once you respond to all care areas (best practice) for the RI or RRI/family interview, RO, and RR, or you mark FIs and click the Complete box, the system will mark the resident as complete and automatically move the resident into the Complete folder on the Card View or display a green checkmark next to the resident's name on the Resident List view. - If you identify a significant concern (IJ or harm) during your observations, interviews or limited record review, select Harm or IJ in the Include in sample due to (under the interview status) to ensure the resident is included in the sample.
 At any time during the survey, if immediate jeopardy is identified, the team should meet immediately to confer. - Immediate jeopardy is defined as a situation in which the facility's noncompliance with one or more requirements of participation has caused or is likely to cause serious injury, serious harm, serious impairment, or death to a resident. - The guiding principles to determine immediate jeopardy and serious threat make it clear that the threat can be related to mental or psychosocial functioning, as well as physical well-being. - If the team concurs, the team coordinator must consult immediately with his/her supervisor.
 If the supervisor concurs that the situation constitutes immediate jeopardy, the team coordinator immediately informs the facility Administrator or designee of the presence of IJ.
 The team coordinator should explain the nature of the IJ to the Administrator or designee.
 The Administrator/designee should immediately begin to take actions to remove the IJ.
 If the IJ is not removed prior to the end of the survey, a revisit must be conducted for determination of removal of the IJ.
-The SA and/or RO will invoke appropriate termination procedures.
+The SA and/or RO will invoke appropriate termination procedures. - See Appendix Q for guidance regarding determination of immediate jeopardy, and §3010 for procedures to follow if the immediate jeopardy termination procedures are invoked.